Vnboi2004/valgo-backend/README.md

 # VAlgo Backend

-VAlgo Backend is the core backend service for **VAlgo – a Vietnamese algorithm and online judge platform** inspired by LeetCode.
+VAlgo Backend is the core backend service for **VAlgo – a Vietnamese algorithm and online judge platform** inspired by LeetCode - Codeforces.
 It handles problem management, code submissions, judging orchestration, and core business logic.

 The system is designed with **Domain-Driven Design (DDD)** principles, using a **Modular Monolith** architecture combined with **distributed judge workers** for secure and scalable code execution.